CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowInfoAllOf.md

 `func (o *WorkflowWorkflowInfoAllOf) UnsetWorkflowCtx()`

 UnsetWorkflowCtx ensures that no value is present for WorkflowCtx, not even an explicit nil
+### GetWorkflowStatus

+`func (o *WorkflowWorkflowInfoAllOf) GetWorkflowStatus() string`

+GetWorkflowStatus returns the WorkflowStatus field if non-nil, zero value otherwise.

+### GetWorkflowStatusOk

+`func (o *WorkflowWorkflowInfoAllOf) GetWorkflowStatusOk() (*string, bool)`

+GetWorkflowStatusOk returns a tuple with the WorkflowStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWorkflowStatus

+`func (o *WorkflowWorkflowInfoAllOf) SetWorkflowStatus(v string)`

+SetWorkflowStatus sets WorkflowStatus field to given value.

+### HasWorkflowStatus

+`func (o *WorkflowWorkflowInfoAllOf) HasWorkflowStatus() bool`

+HasWorkflowStatus returns a boolean if a field has been set.

 ### GetAccount

 `func (o *WorkflowWorkflowInfoAllOf) GetAccount() IamAccountRelationship`